 - Stir in the mustard and the bread crumbs.
 Keep stirring it for about two minutes.

-- Add your beef back to the pot with the tomatoes and beef broth.
+- Add your beef back to the pot with the tomatoes (with the juices), bacon, and beef broth.
 If you prepared this in a separate pot, carefully pour it into your slow cooker.

 - Give it all a good stir and cover the pot.

 - Cook your stew on low for 8 hours.